SamirTalwar/monospacedmonologues.com/content/posts/2013-08-28--letter-to-a-lead.md

 Confusion gives way to anger as I realise you had no intention of ever telling me, had I not asked.
 The feature deemed unimportant, the code deemed unworthy, but how?
 We have the same end; we are building for the same purpose.
-This is not for my enjoyment, but for the customer’s, both yours and mine.
+This is not for my enjoyment, but for the customer's, both yours and mine.
 He has asked and I have given, and you have thrown it away as if it were nothing.

-I ask you, is the purpose of “owning” the code for your benefit or for the products?
+I ask you, is the purpose of "owning" the code for your benefit or for the products?
 The product is what is important, not your ego or mine.
 We meet the demands placed upon us by our customers, not by you, and we build to satisfy them.
 You are the gatekeeper, but this is not a